 This extraordinary woman’s final resting place is peaceful and colorful.
-It’s hidden away in a small cemetery off an unmarked road.
+Sacajawea’s grave is hidden away in a small cemetery off an unmarked road 3-hours south of Yellowstone National Park in Wyoming.
 The loudest sounds are the birds chirping and wind rustling flowers and mementos left to honor loved ones.
-You can’t help but feel the great respect her people have for her in this peaceful place, without show or profit or pomp.
+You can’t help but feel the great respect her people have for Sacajawea in this peaceful place, without show or profit or pomp.

 Who Was Sacajawea?